-You can refuse to make changes if the owner doesn’t sign the change work order in a timely manner.
-Include language in your original contract as well as on the change work order that states changes will only be made by mutual agreement.
+You can refuse to make changes if the owner doesn’t sign the change order form in a timely manner.
+Include language in your original contract as well as on the change order that states changes will only be made by mutual agreement.

 If your client delays signing the change order, caution them that you will need to stop the job.
 If you don’t stop the job, the cost of the change will increase because work being done might need to be torn out to accomplish the change.
 In short, if they wait, it might cost them more money.

 You can also force this issue by adding 15 percent to 20 percent to the price of the change if it isn’t signed in a reasonable time frame that allows you to keep the job humming along.
 Added expense tends to get attention.
 I think it’s reasonable to expect a change work order to be signed within 24 hours.